Antioxidant Frozen Dog Treats: An Easy Homemade Recipe for Summer

-The author provides a simple recipe for homemade dog treats using fruits, herbs, and coconut oil.
+The author provides a simple recipe for homemade frozen dog treats using fruits, herbs, and coconut oil.
 They emphasize the nutritional benefits of these ingredients and offer tips for customizing the treats.
 The recipe is adaptable for those without a blender or who prefer a simpler approach.

 Nutritional Benefits of Fruit: